shrisawant144/COMMLINK/CommLink/docs/GUI_Implementation_Guide.md

 ## What This Guide Covers

-This document explains **every aspect** of the graphical user interface (GUI) implementation in the CommLink application.
+This document thoroughly explains **every aspect** of the graphical user interface (GUI) implementation in the CommLink application.
 You'll learn how the tabbed interface, input validation, status management, and visual feedback systems work together to create a professional user experience.

 ---